-The dreary, cold January weather makes it a perfect time for creative, garden inspired indoor activities.
-Our latest endeavor has been to create the perfect lip balm.
+Looking for rainy day projects, particularly garden inspired indoor activities?
+Our latest endeavor at the Hiland Hall Gardens has been to create the perfect lip balm.
 However, this process has not been without its failures . . .

 We’ve made a crayon-tinted lip balm, but I won’t even bother giving you the recipe, since it came out unpleasantly waxy.
 We created a lavender lip balm, but the result was a bit too perfumey.
 Our teenager-approved, absolute best. all natural lip balm recipe is one that actually uses fresh berries to create a slight pink tint, great flavor, plus has wonderful moisturizing properties!